ParallelMaths/parallel/pages/8-03-flag-of-flags.md

 ![](/resources/8-03-flag-of-flags/2-squares-solution.png){image align="right"}

 Suppose that the square has side length 3d.
-Then the square has perimeter of length 4 x 3d = 12d.
+Then the square has perimeter of length 4 × 3d = 12d.

-Each rectangle has size 3d x d.
+Each rectangle has size 3d × d.
 So we see that the octagon has a perimeter length:

 4d + 3d + 4d + d + 3d + d + 3d + d = 20d